 As a Field Monitor

 The brightness of this monitor can not be undervalued when being used as a field monitor.
 The brightness allows for HDR workflows and when battling the bright sun, the added brightness comes in clutch.
 Additionally, the included hood doubles down on that usage.
 The size is great for a director or a group that wants to view the same screen.
 This will allow easier communication, and because you can apply LUTs, it will even help in situations where the viewer doesn’t understand or want to see the look from shooting log.
-Like all of the rest of the Atomos monitors, each brand (excluding Blackmagic Design) has a LUT for previewing in Rec.
+Like other Atomos monitors, the Sumo19 includes pre-set LUTs for previewing log footage from most camera brands in Rec.
 709 and other common gamuts.
 A slider feature helps compare the look before and after LUT application, which is helpful when setting exposure for log footage.
 To preview HDR, Atomos offers AtomHDR, which offers a way to preview SDR +3 stops for 809 percent of Rec 709.
 With the slider, you can go between the SDR and HDR exposure to verify the information in your shot and preview HDR on location.

 The brightness of this monitor can not be undervalued when being used as a field monitor.